 1 oz · 1/2 oz · 1/4 oz · 1/10 oz

-Gold and silver coins are usually “alloys” (usually 90% pure).
+Gold and silver coins are usually “alloys” (90% pure).
 The mixture of gold or silver with base metals strengthens coins for circulation.
-For example, the new American Eagle 1-ounce coin (above) contains 1 Troy oz of pure gold, but weighs 1.1 ounces.
+For example, the new American Eagle 1-oz coin contains 1 Troy oz of pure gold, but weighs 1.1 oz.

 MONEY ACCORDING TO THE BIBLE

 “And I bought the field, and weighed him

 Money is one of the main topics in Scripture.
 In the ancient world, most business was transacted with silver.
 The value of the silver was often determined by a standardized WEIGHT called a SHEKEL.
 When Sarah died (c.
 1,860 B.C.), Abraham purchased a family sepulcher for his wife’s burial (in the field of Machpelah in Hebron).
 There in the land of Canaan, the Hittites used the same “shekel” that Abraham had used in the land of the Chaldæans to measure the value of gold and silver.
 (Abraham was originally from Ur of the Chaldees.)

 “…and Abraham weighed to Ephron the silver… 400 shekels

 of silver, current money with the merchant.”
 Genesis 23: 16